Rails-Designer/mata/README.md

 # Mata

-Hot module reloading for Rack applications using Server-Sent Events and DOM morphing.
+Live Reload with DOM Morphing for Rack applications using Server-Sent Events.

 **Sponsored By [Rails Designer](https://railsdesigner.com/)**